A place to grow, learn and find your calling ...

-Diverse research interests include new media & politicsJournalism faculty and students take various approaches to scholarship.
-Interests include new media, media effects, minorities and media, media and civil society, media and religion, new communication technologies, media and politics, community journalism, documentary methods and journalism history.
-Professors publish, present research, teach and work around the globe and involve undergraduate and graduate students in research.
+Diverse research interests include new media, ethics & public relationsJournalism faculty and students take various approaches to scholarship.
+Interests include new media, media effects, public relations, minorities and media, media and civil society, media and religion, ethics, media and politics, community journalism, documentary methods and journalism history.
+Professors publish, present research, teach and involve undergraduate and graduate students in research.

 Current classroom technology, accredited departmentOur students use the most current technology in "smart" classrooms that meet or exceed industry standards.
 We stay on the leading edge of journalism education and meet the profession's highest standards.
 In short, we are one of some 110 U.S. college journalism departments accredited by the Accrediting Council on Education in Journalism and Mass Communication.